About Peter Ferko

 Peter Ferko is an author who draws on lifelong pursuits in yoga, art, and music.
 His novel Wally and Kali is a poignant, funny, sexy tale of love and family all set in the realm of New York City's vibrant yoga scene.

-Peter lives and works with fellow yogiraj, Wendy Newton and their ever-amusing dog, Mica.
-Their son Chris lives in the wilds of Michigan.
+Peter lives and works with fellow yogiraj, Wendy Newton, their ever-amusing dog, Mica, and the cat formerly known as Prince.
+Their son Chris makes delicious food for the folks in Maine.

 Latest Blog Posts

 I just drove to Saratoga Springs for the day to talk with someone who had already e-mailed me comprehensive feedback on a project.
 I got a ton of information from the line edits of my new novel, and my friend, author Lâle Davidson, wrote a very clear summary of her overall impressions.

 So why did I drive for seven hours with Mica in the back seat and the nagging feeling that I should be sitting in Brooklyn being productive?
 It’s because my in-person interactions with Lâle are so inspiring.
 There’s an energy about face-to-face dialog that provides nuance to information and the real-time interaction allows fine-tuning of understanding.

 Anyone who has had a fight or hurt someone’s feelings in an email exchange that tripped on a misunderstanding of a comment’s tone knows the limitations of online speak.
 This is not to discredit sound advice like that found in Austin Kleon’s Steal Like and Artist, where he explains how his connections on line give him freedom to work anywhere and have a community of inspiration.
 But I have always found even online connections get more juicy when I get a chance to finally meet the person.